LagoVista/docs/PipelineModules/Transmitters/AzureEventHubs.md

 The next steps assume that you have been able to successfully [Create an Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create) and have access to the necessary credentials.

-Create a [Transmitter](../Transmitter.md) and select the Listener Type of **Event Hub**, then populated the required fields as applicable.
+Create a [Transmitter](../Transmitter.md) and select the Listener Type of `Azure Event Hub`, then populated the required fields as applicable.

 ### Required Fields